exceeddata/vdata-sdk-spark/README.md

 ## Introduction
-This repository contains samples for EXD vData SDK for Spark (exceeddata-sdk-vdata).  vData is an edge database running on vehicles' domain controllers.
+This repository contains code (pending) and examples for EXD vData SDK for Spark.  vData is an edge database running on vehicles' domain controllers.
 It stores signal data in a high-compression file format with the extension of .vsw.
 EXD vData SDK offers vsw decoding capabilities in standard programming languages such as C++, [Java](https://github.com/exceeddata/sdk-vdata-java), [Python](https://github.com/exceeddata/sdk-vdata-python), [Javascript](https://github.com/exceeddata/sdk-vdata-javascript), and etc.

 The following sections demonstrates how to install and use the SDK.